 It’s important to have honest, open discussions with your doctor.
 You should feel free to ask any question, no matter how small it might seem.
-Nurses, social workers, and other members of the treatment team can also answer many of your questions.
 Here are some questions you might want to ask:

 - How sure are you about my diagnosis of Merkel cell carcinoma?

 - Has the cancer spread beneath the skin?
 Has it spread to lymph nodes or other organs?

 - Do I need a sentinel lymph node biopsy to look for cancer in the lymph nodes?

 - Do I need any other tests before we can decide on treatment?

 - Do I need to see any other types of doctors?

 - How much experience do you have treating this type of cancer?

 - What are my treatment options?
 What do you recommend?
 Why?

 - Should I get a second opinion?
 Can you recommend a doctor or cancer center?